 Relevant documentation is to be kept in a Professional Experience e-portfolio.
-TES must ensure that the e-portfolio is maintained in a competent, thoughtful, and conscientious manner to demonstrate that the expectations for Professional Experience have been met.
+TESs must ensure that the e-portfolio is maintained in a competent, thoughtful, and conscientious manner to demonstrate that the expectations for Professional Experience have been met.
 A high standard of recording is necessary to pass the Professional Experience component of the Professional Experience units.
 As stated, this e-portfolio must be made available to STs.
 The ST is welcome to provide input and feedback related to the records.
 In addition, TS may request the submission of the Professional Experience records to the Unit Convenor if a 'second opinion' is helpful.
 This documentation may also be required at university tutorials and sections may be required for the completion of university assignments.

-Phase 3 Complete the final evaluation
+Phase 3: Complete the final evaluation

 The ST leads a final evaluation meeting with the TES near the end of their final week of Professional Experience.
 This meeting is conducted in a similar way to the progressive evaluation meeting with a discussion of the criteria outlined in the Professional Experience Requirements.
 After the final meeting, the ST is responsible for ensuring that the Professional Experience Evaluation Report and any other documentation is completed with appropriate comments and signatures.
-The Professional Experience Evaluation Report must be signed and dated by the TES and ST.